-We qualify as a smaller reporting company, as defined by Rule 229.10(f) (1), and are not required to provide the information required by this Item.
+We qualify as a smaller reporting company, as defined by Item 10(f)(1) of Regulation S-K, and are not required to provide the information required by this Item.

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations